tauri-apps/tauri-docs/docs/development/updating-dependencies.md

 # Updating Dependencies

 :::caution Please note
-Especially during the alpha and beta phases, you are expected to keep all Tauri dependencies and toolchains up to date.
+Especially during the alpha and beta phases, we expect you to keep all Tauri dependencies and toolchains up to date.
 There is no support for any versions other than latest.
 :::

 ## Automatic updates